holidaycheck/tech-blog/_posts/2019-06-08-browsertools#2-loading-dependencies.md

 1. Or it is one of "css", "navigation", "xmlhttprequest", "fetch", "beacon" or "other" when the loading was not directly triggered by a DOM node,
   * these are things like loading a new page ("navigation"), loading a resource from within a CSS file ("css") or the request done via the native JavaScript `window.fetch()` method ("fetch").

-This attribute gives a bit more context to the loading times and makes the loading dependencies talked about in the chapter before easier to understand.
+This attribute gives a bit more context to the loading times and makes the loading dependencies talked about in the paragraph before easier to understand.
 A CSS file needs to be loaded by the browser, before it can know what other files are referenced inside of it and need to be loaded.
 This might also surface the question how much should be inlined, or if [preload][5] should be used to speed up website loading.

 ## Focus on the Dependencies

 I hope this post allows to gather better insights and hopefully also decouple the dependencies among resources where accurate and therefore speed up the website.
 I tried to focus on just looking at the two attributes `startTime` and `initiatorType` so the loading dependencies become very obvious and in case it is what one wants to focus on, they might be a good start.

 This site is quite simple and therefore makes the dependencies easy to understand.
 If you try this out on a more complex page loading dependencies will also be a bit harder to identify.
 Have fun untangling your loading dependencies.
 Feel free to [share findings and insights with us on twitter][6].

+You want to know more?
+Read [part 3 of this series about "Waterfall Chart"][11].

 [0]: /category/browsertools
 [1]: https://www.w3.org/TR/hr-time-2/#dfn-time-origin